 This course introduces the fundamentals of digital design using Adobe Illustrator, InDesign, and Photoshop taught within the context of contemporary professional design.
-Students will learn to navigate these three essential graphic design programs and to use the tools and functions necessary for professional design work, both as individual software programs and in combination with one another.
-Upon completion of this course, students will have a solid understanding of how to use Illustrator, InDesign and Photoshop to create typography, layouts and images.
-We strongly recommend that students who do not have prior design experience also enroll in CGD 1011: Principles of Graphic Design.
+Students learn to navigate these three essential graphic design programs and to use the tools and functions necessary for professional design work, both as individual software programs and in combination with one another.
+Upon completion of this course, students have a solid understanding of how to use Illustrator, InDesign and Photoshop to create typography, layouts and images Recommended background: Concurrent registration in CGD 1011 strongly recommended for students without prior design experience.

 CDM 1241.
 Web Design Fundamentals.
 1.5 Credit.

-In this hands-on course, students will explore the technical and design fundamentals of creating a website.
+In this hands-on course, students explore the technical and design fundamentals of creating a website.
 Students learn how to hand-code Web pages with HTML and CSS, to format text, incorporate images, build tables and create links, as well as how to use Photoshop to prepare images for the web.
-Through lectures, demonstrations and critiques students will be introduced the elements of good web design, the basics of user interface , and recommended standards.
-Students will design and build a simple website that implements each of the skills and techniques covered in the course.
-Each student will be required to host and upload their website.
+Through lectures, demonstrations and critiques students are introduced to the elements of good web design, the basics of user interface , and recommended standards.
+Students design and build a simple website that implements each of the skills and techniques covered in the course.
+Each student is required to host and upload their website.
 Students enrolling in this class must have at least 2 years of experience using a Macintosh computer to save, find and open files.
 They must also be familiar with browsing the web.